BluRosie/needle-loader-mb/README.md

-This repository builds one of the Animal Crossing Multiboot image which comes compressed within the GameCube Animal Crossing entry.
+This repository builds one of the Animal Crossing Multiboot images which comes compressed within the GameCube Animal Crossing entry.
 This is done to assist in [the decompilation of the overall game](https://github.com/Prakxo/ac-decomp/).

 Requires agbcc.
 Need to install it like the Pokémon Decompilations, i.e.: